How to Use ChatGPT for Meeting Minutes And Notes

 2Keep an accurate record of decisions

-In addition to real-time not taking, Fellow’s powerful AI features can help automate the entire process for you.
+In addition to real-time note taking, Fellow’s powerful AI features can help automate the entire process for you.

-With Fellow’s AI Meeting Copilot, you can record and transcribe meetings automatically, capturing an accurate record of discussions and decisions as they happen.
+With Fellow, you can record and transcribe meetings automatically, capturing an accurate record of discussions and key decisions as they happen.
 The AI meeting summary feature will then generate meeting chapters to organize key takeaways and action items based on the meeting discussion, so everyone can stay aligned.

-These searchable meeting transcripts, video recordings, and AI meeting summaries are accessible from your meeting notes after the call ends – the AI meeting summary is embedded at the top of the note, while the transcript and summary are just one click away!
+These searchable meeting transcripts, video recordings, and AI meeting summaries are accessible from your meeting notes after the call ends — the AI meeting summary is embedded at the top of the meeting notes, along with the transcript and summary.
 This makes it easy to review important details and next steps.

 3Link meeting minutes to calendar events